benjimon24/stock-portfolio/README.md

 # README

+## Update
+As of March 17th 2018, the stock_quote gem no longer uses the Google Finance API, as Google has terminated public access to its API.
+Thus, this app is no longer working until further notice.

 This is a stock portfolio application created with Rails and React.
 For the live site, you may use (username/password: holla@you // asdfasdf) to view seed data.

 * Ruby version: 2.3.1